Sumit-2004/aegiscrs/README.md

-3m45s walkthrough I recorded on how to use this tool
+3m45s walkthrough I recorded on how to use this tool watch it in 2x speed

 Note: mode 2 is still in build process

 <!-- TODO: drag the recording into this file's GitHub web editor to replace this